mzgdev/mzgdev/README.md

 - 💻 Currently working on Web Scraping solutions whit Python.
 - 👨🏽‍💻 Currently growing my skillset in [Python]() and [JavaScript]().

-**My Reseach Interest**:
+**My Interest**:
-- Web development.
+- Web Development.
 - Web Scraping.
-- Smart Solutions.
+- Smart Solutions whit applications.
 - Similarity Measure

  **I am open to**:

-- any collobration work.
+- Any collobration work.
+- Independent projects
-- any Collaborative learning.
+- Any Collaborative learning.
 <!--
 **Recent Update**:
 - **October 2021**: A paper is accepted for publication by the Annals of Data Science Journal (Springer).